 Apart from jobs in these industries, expats who possess exceptional skills in the IT, journalism, communication and health sciences sectors will have more work opportunities available to them.
 The NGO sector is also a significant employer, as several agencies and UN projects use Nigeria as their West African operations base.

-Those lured to work in Nigeria for high salaries should weigh this against the high cost of living, particularly when it comes to accommodation, healthcare and schooling, and should ensure that provision is made to cover these costs when negotiating a contract for relocation to Nigeria.
-The hardship and safety factors that will inevitably be faced are also important considerations, especially if working in the insecure southern oil-rich Nigerian states or moving to Nigeria with a family.
-Transport is another matter to take into consideration; traffic congestion in Nigerian cities can be extreme.
-Expats should therefore consider their proximity of their accommodation to their workplace and children’s school.
-Many multinationals provide transport for their executive staff in the form of a personal driver, which is a better and safer option than trying to brave the Nigerian traffic alone.
+Those lured to work in Nigeria for high salaries should weigh this against the high cost of living, particularly when it comes to accommodation, healthcare and schooling, and should ensure that provisions are made to cover these costs when negotiating a contract for relocation to Nigeria.
+Hardship and safety factors are also important considerations, especially if working in the insecure and volatile northern areas or moving to Nigeria with a family.

 Employers hiring foreign workers must obtain an Expatriate Quota and a Business Permit from the Ministry of Internal Affairs.
 Only workers coming from other Economic Community of West African States (ECOWAS) do not need a work permit